fastapi/fastapi/docs/en/docs/help-fastapi.md

 ### Understand the problem

 * First, make sure you **understand the problem** that the pull request is trying to solve.
-It might have a longer discussion in a GitHub Discussion or Issue.
+It might have a longer discussion in a GitHub Discussion or issue.

 * There's also a good chance that the pull request is not actually needed because the problem can be solved in a **different way**.
 Then you can suggest or ask about that.